 Isabella Maidment is Assistant Curator of Performance at Tate Modern.
 She received a PhD in the History of Art from University College London (UCL) in 2016.
 While completing her PhD she worked at Tate Britain as Assistant Curator, Contemporary British Art, and contributed to acquisitions, exhibitions, Duveen Gallery commissions and displays of British art.

 Charlie English is a journalist and author.
 He has held numerous positions at the Guardian, most recently as head of international news.
 His first book, The Snow Tourist, was widely praised for its insightful observations on our fascination with snow.
-His second book The Storied City was published to great acclaim earlier this year.
+His second book The Book Smugglers of Timbuktu was published to great acclaim earlier this year.

 Lawrence Abu Hamdan is an artist working across audio-visual installations, performances, graphic works, photography, Islamic sermons, cassette tape compositions, essays, and lectures.
 Abu Hamdan’s interest in sound and its intersection with politics originates from his background in DIY music.
 He has made audio analyses for legal investigations at the UK asylum Tribunal and advocacy for organisations such as Amnesty International and Defence for Children International.